maharshi0143/Personal-Portfolio/README.md

 # Personal Portfolio

+## Author

-Author: Maharshi Denuvakonda
+Maharshi Denuvakonda

-## Description
+## Project Description

-A fully responsive, animated personal portfolio built to present Maharshi Denuvakonda as a Software Engineer and AI/ML Research Collaborator.
-The site highlights education, current experience, technical skills, selected projects, resume access, and contact information in a polished single-page format.
+This project is a personal portfolio website built to present Maharshi Denuvakonda as a Software Engineer and AI/ML Research Collaborator.
+It showcases professional focus, education, experience, technical skills, selected projects, resume links, and contact information through a responsive single-page interface.

 ## Tech Stack